-We will need to use information from you for this research project.
+We will need to use information from you, and about the person with stroke that you support for this research project.
 The information will be held by the research site (Hospital Trust where you had your stroke) and members of the research team at Bournemouth University.